subhranshudas/taskapp/README.md

 1. fix the next js cache issue while signin in & signin out
 2. Finish the already created `dictionary` map for text content to make content dynamic.
 3. Implement Vitest & Playwright testing for the app.
-4. create new pages for create & edit functionality to provide the user the flexibility open doing the task management inline & on dedicated page.
+4. create new pages for create & edit functionality to provide the user the flexibility for doing the task management both inline & on a dedicated page.